 The case for a clean energy future remains strong.
-There are six major policy options to address the challenges of climate change, they are:
+There are six major policy options to address the challenges of climate change:

-- Voluntary Emission Reduction is one approach where businesses voluntarily agree to reduce their GHG emissions.
+- Voluntary Emission Reduction is one approach where businesses voluntarily agree to reduce their greenhouse gas (GHG) emissions.
 From 2002 to 2011, EPA's Climate Leaders program worked with companies to develop comprehensive climate strategies and commitments to reduce their GHG emissions.

 - Research & Development (R&D) is needed to develop new non-carbon energy technologies to reduce GHG emissions.
 The American Recovery and Reinvestment Act (ARRA) included about $63 billion targeted for energy, transportation, and climate research spending.
 In addition, Advanced Research Project Agency – Energy (ARPA-E) would finance high-payoff, high-risk projects to help push for the development of new energy technologies that could radically alter how we get energy.